hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 ---
-title: Limit Trie Logs for Bonsai
+title: Use Bonsai Tries to reduce database size
 sidebar_position: 12
 description: Enable this feature to reduce the size of your database
 tags: